-The Annual Meeting of Stockholders of Incyte Corporation, a Delaware corporation (the "Company"), will be held at the Company's offices located at 1801 Augustine Cut-Off, Wilmington, Delaware 19803, on Friday, May 27, 2016, at 9:00 a.m., Eastern Daylight Time, for the following purposes:
+The Annual Meeting of Stockholders of Incyte Corporation, a Delaware corporation (the "Company"), will be held at the Company's offices located at 1801 Augustine Cut-Off, Wilmington, Delaware 19803, on Friday, May 26, 2017, at 9:00 a.m., Eastern Daylight Time, for the following purposes:

-- 1. To elect seven directors to serve until the 2017 Annual Meeting of Stockholders and thereafter until their successors are duly elected and qualified; - 2.
-To approve amendments to the Company's Amended and Restated 2010 Stock Incentive Plan; - 3.
-To approve an amendment to the Company's 1997 Employee Stock Purchase Plan to increase the number of shares available for issuance thereunder by 500,000 shares, from 8,350,000 shares to 8,850,000 shares; - 4.
-To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers; - 5.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2016; and - 6.
+- 1. To elect seven directors to serve until the 2018 Annual Meeting of Stockholders and thereafter until their successors are duly elected and qualified; - 2.
+To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers; - 3.
+To approve, on a non-binding, advisory basis, the frequency of future non-binding advisory stockholder votes on the compensation of the Company's named executive officers; - 4.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2017; and - 5.
 To transact such other business as may properly come before the Annual Meeting of Stockholders and any postponement or adjournment of the Annual Meeting.

-Stockholders of record as of the close of business on April 8, 2016 are entitled to notice of and to vote at the Annual Meeting and any postponement or adjournment thereof.
+Stockholders of record as of the close of business on April 7, 2017 are entitled to notice of and to vote at the Annual Meeting and any postponement or adjournment thereof.